QubesOS/qubes-doc/developer/services/admin-api.md

 # Qubes OS Admin API

-*(This page is the current draft of the proposal.
-It is not implemented yet.)*

 ## Goals

 The goals of the Admin API system is to provide a way for the user to manage